coder/coder/README.md

 coder server --dev
 ```

-Use `coder --help` to get a complete list of flags and environment variables follow our [quickstart guide](./docs/quickstart.md).
+Use `coder --help` to get a complete list of flags and environment variables.
+Use our [quickstart guide](./docs/quickstart.md) for a full walkthrough.

 ## Documentation